PulpSpy/Confluence/2024/Satoshi.md

 Additionally, some evidence (such as cryptography or C++ proficiency) are strong requirements, while other evidence (such as a tie to Japan due to the name Satoshi Nakamoto) are less important, with alternative explanations that are easy to make.
 Consider the case where a witness testified to walking in on a Satoshi candidate dressed like a ninja (implying a connection to the Japanese name).
 The same candidate had earlier failed, under oath, to explain what a uint is in C++.
 If the first detail is more memorable, memorable, interesting, and vivid (i.e., *salient*), while the second is more important to the case, it would be biased to emphasize the first.

-### Unfalsifiable subterfuge [tk]
+### Unfalsifiable subterfuge

-* It is commonly held that certain facts about Satoshi Nakamoto are fake, such as the name Satoshi Nakamoto or the birthdate provided by Satoshi when registering an online account.
+It is commonly held that certain facts about Satoshi Nakamoto are fake, such as the name Satoshi Nakamoto or the birthdate (5 April 1975) and residence (Japan) provided by Satoshi when registering an online account (P2P Foundation message board).
+To maintain anonymity while being able to register accounts requires supplying fake information.
+In simpler terms, Satoshi had no choice but to lie.
+The act of *subterfuge* goes a step further.
+It involves going out of your way to lie, purposely inserting false details to throw off investigations.
+The degree to which Satoshi used subterfuge is unknown and it expands our uncertainty about any Satoshi candidate.

-* Cherry picking can be enhanced by dismissing any of the evidence about a candidate that does not match the evidence about Satoshi as being subterfuge, used by Satoshi to throw people off his trail.
-* Consider an example of this in action:
+For those that want to convince people that a candidate is Satoshi, the fact that Satoshi might have used subterfuge leads to an advanced form of cherrypicking.
+Any evidence that points in the direction of the candidate is considered real evidence, while any evidence that points away from the candidate is considered subterfuge.
+Consider an example:

 > Many people point to the fact that there are conversational email threads back and forth between Hal Finney and Satoshi Nakamoto as the main reason why it simply can't be Hal.
 From my standpoint, that is exactly why it is Hal.
 If Hal Finney was going to create the Satoshi Nakamoto character, the best thing he could do to throw people off the scent of it being him is to send the emails back and forth.
 (V. Armani quoted in [Kem23]).

+In this case, the fact that Satoshi and Hal Finney had discussions on message boards, by email, and on IRC would suggest they are not the same person.
+However this inconvenient fact can be dismissed by claiming Satoshi was using subterfuge.
+Hal Finney was also documented running a marathon at the same time Satoshi was sending emails, but this too could be an elaborate piece of subterfuge by Hal (as Satoshi) through automated emails.

-* The result of this line of reasoning is that there is no bad evidence.
+The result of this line of reasoning is that there is no bad evidence.
 Any puzzle pieces that do not fit can be discarded with an argument of this type.
-* Mostly... there are some evidentiary pieces that are essential to Satoshi.
-For example, if a candidate had little or no experience in C++, it is hard to argue they are still a plausible candidate because maybe Satoshi was just throwing people off by designing and deploying Bitcoin in C++, a language he did not know.
+It is *unfalsifiable*.
+Investigators first argue what criteria they are using to decide if each piece of evidence is real or fake, and if they dismiss key pieces of evidence, there should be a self-consistent rational for why that piece of evidence is dismissible but other evidence is not.

-### Base-rate neglect  [tk]
+### Base-rate neglect

-* Imagine a medical test that determines if someone has a really rare disease.
+Imagine a medical test that determines if someone has a really rare disease.
 Say it is so rare that only one person on earth has it.
 Say the medical test in 99.99% accurate and we somehow manage to test everyone on earth with it.
 Everyone who tests positive is put in a room.
 That room will include the person who has it but it will also include many people with a false test result.
 How many?
 In fact, the will not fit in a room.
 It will be 700,000, similar in number to all the people living in Portland.
 Put a different way, let's say Alice tests positive.
 What is the probability she actually has the disease?
 It is infinitesimal at well under one-thousandth of one percent.
 This is counter-intuitive as Kahneman and Tversky demonstrated by creating similar scenarios for experts (like doctors) to study—they routinely thought positive tests were a strong (but not perfect) indication of having the disease (this was part of a research program that was awarded a Noble prize in 2002).

-* Recall the *prior* or *base-rate* is one portion of Bayesian inference.
+Recall the *prior* or *base-rate* is one portion of Bayesian inference.
 If this number is small (such 1 in 7 billion for Satoshi), the evidence must be very persuasive to move it toward 100%.
 The types of things known about Satoshi are somewhat specific (C++ proficiency, cryptography expertise, word choice, suspected locations) but they are like the 99.99% accurate test: they fail to pick Satoshi out of a haystack that includes the global population.

 ## Evidence analysis

-### Basic demographics  [tk]
+### Basic demographics

-* Discussion of potential age
+Satoshi Nakamoto was of an age to be computer literature in 2008, and lived in a part of the world with internet connectivity.
+Beyond that, not much can be determined for sure.
+When registering for an account, Satoshi listed his birthday as 5 April 1975 and listed his location as Japan, however these details could be fake.
+Proposed Satoshi candidates have been born between 1949 (Dorian Nakamoto) and 1985 (Peter Todd).

 ### Basic expertise  [tk]